CCCSBuffet/pk_1810_practice/README.md

 No data structure is needed for this program as everything you need to do is based on a counter.

-You'll need this include files:
+You'll need these include files:

 ```c++
 #include <iostream>